Into Windows

 Restore Point Creator includes options to view the amount of space being used by all restore points.
 The ability to create restore points at scheduled times is another attraction of this free program.

 You can configure the software to automatically create restore points at a specified time of the day or week.
-There is even an option to automatically delete restore points after “n” number of days.
+There is even an option to automatically delete previously created restore points after “n” number of days.

 There are more reasons to love this free Restore Point Creator.
-You can add this program to My Computer context menu or configure it to automatically create a restore point in Windows 10 at user logon.
+You can add this program to the My Computer context menu or configure it to automatically create a restore point in Windows 10 at user logon.
 A portable version of the software is available as well.

-Restore Windows 10 using restore a point
+Restore Windows 10 using a restore point

 To restore Windows 10 to a previously created restore point, complete the given below directions.